 Congratulations, you’ve configured your first SQL Server database backup using SQL Backup Master.

-Step 5 – Run the backup job to test it
+Step 5 – Run the backup job

 Back in the main application window, select your newly created backup job and click the Back up now button.